broadinstitute/polyphonia/README.md

 Processing large bam files can be very slow. `--vcf` can be helpful if you have already processed your bam files using LoFreq, or if you prefer to use GATK or another tool.
 Polyphonia is set up to process vcf files output by LoFreq or GATK.
 If you provide a within-sample diversity file through `--vcf`, the file will be processed into a heterozygosity table saved in the [directory](#output-file-paths) provided by `out-temp`.
 You can view example vcf files here: [USA-MA-Broad_CRSP-01315-2021.bam_LoFreq.vcf](/test/input/USA-MA-Broad_CRSP-01315-2021.bam_LoFreq.vcf) and [USA-MA-Broad_CRSP-01323-2021.bam_LoFreq.vcf](/test/input/USA-MA-Broad_CRSP-01323-2021.bam_LoFreq.vcf).

 If polyphonia cannot read your vcf files, or if you have catalogued within-sample diversity using a tool that produces an output in a different format, you can use `--het` to input a heterozygosity table directly.
+Each line a heterozygosity table summarizes the minor and major alleles at a locus with heteroyzgosity (base substitutions only).
+A heterozysity table contains the following columns, tab separated, without a header line:
+1. reference genome name (e.g., NC_045512.2)
+2. position of locus relative to reference genome, 1-indexed (e.g., 28928)
+3. major allele at that position (e.g., C)
+4. major allele readcount (e.g., 1026)
+5. major allele frequency (e.g., 0.934426)
+6. minor allele at that position (e.g., T)
+7. minor allele readcount (e.g., 72)
+8. minor allele frequency (e.g., 0.065574)

+Note that the loci listed in the heterozygosity table will be filtered according to the [allele filtering thresholds](#allele-filtering-thresholds) provided by `--min-readcount` and `--min-maf`.
+Not all rows will be included in sample comparisons.

 You can view example heterozygosity tables here: [USA-MA-Broad_CRSP-01315-2021.bam_LoFreq.vcf_heterozygosity.txt](/test/input/USA-MA-Broad_CRSP-01315-2021.bam_LoFreq.vcf_heterozygosity.txt) and [USA-MA-Broad_CRSP-01323-2021.bam_LoFreq.vcf_heterozygosity.txt](/test/input/USA-MA-Broad_CRSP-01323-2021.bam_LoFreq.vcf_heterozygosity.txt).

-Any samples without a within-sample diversity file will be excluded.
+Any sample without a within-sample diversity file will be excluded.

 The sample name associated with a within-sample diversity file is retrieved from the *filename*.
 Polyphonia will try to match the filename of each within-sample diversity file up to a `.` to a sample name (from the [plate map file(s)](#optional-plate-map-inputs) if provided, or from the [consensus genome files](#consensus-genomes) if not).
 If a within-sample diversity file name contains multiple `.`s, polyphonia will try to match all possible names starting with the longest.
 Any within-sample diversity file without an associated [consensus genome](#consensus-genomes) is excluded.
 If you provide a [plate map](#optional-plate-map-inputs) using `--plate-map`, then any sample whose name does not appear in a plate map is also excluded.